Saturday, October 17, 2009

 After they bleed out and stop moving, they are put in the scalding tank.
 The scalding tank is just water, heated to 150 degrees.
 They are flipped over and over in the bath.
 The hot water makes the feathers come out easier.

 Next the wet birds get dropped in the coolest invention I'd ever seen.
 The plucker is a big barrel with rubber fingers on the sides and bottom.
 The bottom spins while water sprays and the chickens are tossed around like they are in a big clothes washer.
 After about 15 seconds all the wet feathers are in pile under the contraption and the birds look a lot more like something you'd see in a grocery store.
+After that they go into the trailer where they get beheaded, de-footed, and gutted.
+They soak in water baths for the rest of the morning to clean them out.

 Both times I have been there, Brad's friend Rob has shown up with at least one of his kids to help.
 I don't know what the trade off is, I assume Brad helps Rob, also a chicken farmer, but everyone pitches in to help and no one complains.
 The work is not terribly hard.
 As each person does their job, we'd make some jokes and tell some stories.
 Most of the conversation was taken up by me asking questions about farming.
 The whole process took about three hours for 100 chickens.
 When we were done, I helped weigh and bag the chickens I bought.
 I didn't get too involved in the clean up because some other folks were bringing about a dozen chickens they had raised over for processing.